Cocaine Addiction Treatment, Facts, Short- and Long-term Effects

 While addiction poses a major threat to public health nationwide, each state has its own unique challenges when it comes to substance abuse.

-The following stats and facts paint a picture of the current cocaine abuse landscape in Maryland:
+The following cocaine statistics and facts paint a picture of the current cocaine abuse landscape in Maryland:

 Roughly 3 percent of high school students in Maryland have used cocaine one or more times, according to the U.S. Department of Health and Human Services.